Aaylen/SCU-Schedule-Helper/extension/__test__/react_content_scripts/readme.md

+npm install typescript (if you don't have typescript installed).
 To start: run `npm i --legacy-peer-deps` (the flag is important).

 To build, put your scripts in the scripts folder, and components in the components folder.